Gold Markets In Hong Kong – Turbulent Times Ahead

 Hong Kong did succeed the second time around, becoming a leading destination for interested commodity investors around the world.
 However, this seems to be coming to an end as the government succumbs to pressures from mainland China where the government is increasing gold imports.
 The Chinese can offer much higher rates for gold than Hong Kong can and HK’s slowly losing out on existing sources of capital in a position where the city’s literally hemorrhaging money.

 Things don’t really look too great for the Hong Kong gold market.
-There is a steadily declining market which is forcing people to jump ship and avoid major financial losses.
+There is a steadily declining market that is forcing people to jump ship and avoid major financial losses.
 This presents a sizable threat to anyone with their gold portfolios parked in Hong Kong.
 Especially when the threat of capital control looms over Hong Kong.

 Hong Kong Losing Control Over Transit